News Archive 2020

 Information system on Europe’s biodiversity and ecosystems for policy makers › more

-26.11.2020 | Biodiversity Conservation, Media Release, TOP NEWS
+26.11.2020 | Media Release, Biodiversity Conservation, TOP NEWS

 Leipzig is host to the oldest botanical garden in Germany.
 On an area of only three hectares, around 6500 of the 350,000 plant species worldwide grow here.
 (Picture: Swen Reichhold)